Document Attestation - The Definitive Guide (2023)

 Validates the document for use in countries that ask for attestations, including: UAE, Kuwait, Qatar, Oman, Saudi Arabia

-Canada does not issue an apostille stamp
+Global Affairs Canada and provincial competent authorities issue an apostille stamp

 Attestation Guide